Para-Commando Anti-tank Company

-The Para-commando Anti-Tank Company (Compagnie Antitank Para-Commando, Antitankcompagnie Paracommando), usually shortened to ATk Company was a formation of the Belgian Army and part of the Para-commando Regiment.
+The Para-commando Anti-Tank Company (Compagnie Antitank Para-Commando, Antitankcompagnie Paracommando), usually shortened to ATk Company was an airborne anti-tank forces company of the Belgian Army and part of the Para-Commando Brigade, which specialized in airborne operations, anti-tank warfare, artillery observer, combat patrol, long-range penetration, maneuver warfare, patrolling, and special reconnaissance.
 In 1994, it was merged with the 3rd Lancers Squadron to form the 3rd Parachute Lancers Regiment.

 Formation

-The ATk Company was formed on March 1, 1963 in the barracks of 2nd Commando Battalion at Flawinne.
-The Company was initially equipped with French-made ENTAC missiles mounted on Jeeps, but in 1979 received new MILAN missiles.
+The ATk Company was formed on March 1, 1963, in the barracks of 2nd Commando Battalion at Flawinne.
+The company was initially equipped with French-made ENTAC missiles mounted on Jeeps, but in 1979 received new MILAN missiles.